- A beautiful slice of dead penis

 He stooped over Homer, and I started to leave, but I had one more thing I wanted to say.

 I couldn’t help but smile.
 One day, somebody will call me that for real.

 Congratulations, you’ve reached the end of the first chapter.
 Do you want to read more?
 Sure you do!
 You’re still reading this, right?
 In chapter 2 we learn more about Seth’s personal life outside of medical school.
 By chapter 6, he’s in the hospital as a third year.
 No, I don’t waste any time.
-Come join me for the rest of Seth’s adventures.
+Join me for the rest of Seth’s adventures.
 Go to your favorite online bookstore or click the “Look Inside” on Amazon.